The UM at the summit of Mont Blanc

 Playing sports at university

-Tennis, swimming, hiking, salsa, climbing, combat sports...
-During the academic year, SUAPS offers no less than 40 free sports activities open to university staff and students.
+Tennis, swimming, hiking, salsa, rock climbing, combat sports...
+SUAPS offers no fewer than 40 free sports activities throughout the academic year, open to university staff and students.

-During lunch break or after work, SUAPS welcomes you to the various UM sites with programs adapted to all levels and professional supervision.
+During your lunch break or after work, SUAPS welcomes you to various UM sites with programs adapted to all levels and professional coaching.